Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 Though opinions differ greatly, I believe that a healthy dog's nutritional requirements can be fulfilled with three main essentials: nutritious food, sunlight, and belly rubs.

 I have been making homemade dog food for years, long before the food recalls.
 With the advice of my vet and thorough research, I am confident that making homemade dog food is a better option for my pets.
-I am feeding them food that does not have chemicals, fillers, preservatives, and whatever else the manufacturers put in their to maximize their bottom line profit.
+I am feeding them food that does not have chemicals, fillers, preservatives, and whatever else the manufacturers put in there to maximize their bottom line profit.

 My dogs love this fish oil supplement!
 It smells like real fish too!

 - Calcium is generally one of the deficiency concerns when feeding a homemade dog food recipe diet.
 Calcium is also found in broccoli, spinach, and kelp seaweed.
-You may supplement calcium with plain yogurt, cheese, egg shells, and sardines.
+You may supplement calcium with plain yogurt, cheese, eggshells, and sardines.